Enabling entanglement distillation via optomechanics: System Dynamics

-\textit{System dynamics.---} Let us commence by considering two light-modes (with corresponding annihilation operators $\hat{a}_1$ and $\hat{a}_2$ satisfying $[\hat{a}_j, \hat{a}^\dag_j]=1$ for $j=1,2$) in a two-mode squeezed vacuum (TMSV) $\ket{\psi(0)}_{\mathrm{TMSV}} = \sqrt{1 - \lambda^2}\sum_{n=0}^\infty\lambda^n\ket{n,n}_{12}$, with $\lambda = \mathrm{tanh} s$ and $s$ being the squeezing parameter.
-One light beam $(\hat{a}_1)$ is coupled to a mechanical harmonic oscillator $(m)$, whereas mode $\hat{a}_2$ propagates freely [a general scheme is illustrated in Fig. (\ref{ab}-a)].
+with $\lambda = \mathrm{tanh} (s)$ and $s$ being the squeezing parameter.
+One light beam $(\hat{a}_1)$ is coupled to a mechanical harmonic oscillator, whereas mode $\hat{a}_2$ propagates freely [a general scheme is illustrated in Fig. (\ref{ab}-a)].
 As said, we focus our attention on a Fabry-P\'{e}rot configuration [see Fig. (\ref{ab}-b)] where the mode $\hat{a}_1$ is injected into a cavity.
-Such injection of a propagating optical mode into a cavity is standard in LIGO \cite{LIGO}, and is considered standard in the study of cavity-based quantum networks \cite{zoller1, Parkins, aspelmyer}.
-Obviously, the injection itself entails a decoherence of the optical field, which we will duly take into account.
+Such injection of a propagating optical mode into a cavity is standard in LIGO \cite{LIGO}, and in cavity-based quantum networks \cite{zoller1, Parkins, aspelmeyer}.
+Obviously, the injection itself entails a decoherence of the field, which we will take into account.

+After mode $\hat{a}_1$ is injected into the cavity it starts interacting with the mechanical oscillator.
+In a frame rotating at the frequency $\omega_1$ of mode $\hat{a}_1$, this interaction is